 Before you begin your inspection of the hotel room leave your luggage outside.
 The last thing you want is having your luggage in a room that is crawling with bed bugs.
 It is a good idea to have a bed bug luggage liner whenever you go on vacation.
 Once you verify that the room doesn’t have any bed bugs you can then bring your belongings inside.

-A small flashlight can be invulnerable in the search for bed bugs.
+A small flashlight can be invaluable in the search for bed bugs.
 This is not absolutely necessary, but it can aid in the inspection process.
 Bed bugs will always be hiding in small crevices that are usually dark and hard to reach, making a little flashlight or LED key-chain very useful in the inspection process.

 Learn how to Identify Bed Bugs and their Markings